sjmf/MariaDB-SSL/README.md

 runtime, that means that this script will try to connect to an ssl-enabled server without ssl, and will fail to complete initial setup.

-The script `init-ssl.sh` generate self-signed certificates with a sensible set of default values.
+The script `init-ssl.sh` generates self-signed certificates with a sensible set of default values.
+Finally, the `create_user.sql` script creates a user with `REQUIRE SSL` turned on.

 ## How to use it